OMNI-SLO-Monitoring/OMNI-overview-and-documentation/account-service.md

 ## Functionalities

-The Account service is able to send different http GET requests to the Database-service as well as the Price-service.
+The Account service is able to send different http GET requests to the Database-service as well as the Price-service using its backend.
 The responses of the respective http request is then shown on on screen.
 In case the Database- or the Price Service is not available an error is returned.
 In this case the Account service will send an error report to the monitoring system, given that the latter is also running.

 ### 1. Sending requsts to Database Service